hariszaf/pema/README.md

 PEMA is now running.
 The runtime of PEMA depends on the computational features of your environment, on the size of your data, as well as the parameters you chose.

-Please, keep in mind that when you need to copy a whole directory, then you always have to put "/" in the end of the path that describes where the folder is located.
+Please, keep in mind that when you need to copy a whole directory, then you always have to put "/" in the end of the path that describes where the directory is located.

-Finally, you will find the PEMA output in the analysis folder on your computer. <br />
+Finally, you will find the PEMA output in the analysis directory on your computer. <br />
-As the output folder is mounted into the built Docker container, you can copy its contents wherever you want.
+As the output directory is mounted into the built Docker container, you can copy its contents wherever you want.
 However, in case you want to remove it permanently, you need to do this as a sudo user.

 # PEMA on HPC